nestjs/docs.nestjs.com/content/microservices/basics.md

 }
 ```

-A message handler is also able to return an `Observable`, in which case the result values will be emitted until the stream is completed.
+A message handler can also return an `Observable`, in which case the result values will be emitted until the stream completes.

 ```typescript
 @@filename()